tobiheim/teams-health-feature-monitoring/README.md

 Microsoft Teams Service Issues and Message Center Notifications as Teams posts and stored to SharePoint lists.
 All you need is one Power Automate (incl.
 SharePoint site and Teams channel) to stay informed.

 :mega: **Note for V1 users:**
 If you already using the previous version of this solution (depracated Service Communications API), then please follow the steps in the guide to update your existing version to the new version.
-I will soon add a wiki page that explains the upgrade process from v1 to v2 in greater detail.
 :zap: In Short: The SharePoint List requires new columns and the app registration require new permissions.

 **Whats new in V2**:question:
 - Power Automate uses now the new Graph API ([serviceAnnouncement](https://docs.microsoft.com/en-us/graph/api/resources/serviceannouncement?view=graph-rest-1.0))
 - Message Center and Service issues Teams posts will now included the full message (HTML-based incl. links and images)
+- All Message Center notifications will be posted to Microsoft Teams.
 - No additional image location required (OneDrive for Business)